Dublin is the capital of Ireland and a popular destination for tourists, located around 750km from Amsterdam.

 1. Amsterdam-Dublin by Air

-Flying is the easiest and quickest way to travel the 750 km between the 2 cities.
+Flying is the easiest and quickest way to travel between the 2 cities.

 Ryanair now flies 4x daily between Amsterdam and Dublin using Boeing 737 aircraft.
 Base fares can be cheap (€20 one-way) but add-ons (checked luggage, seat selection) can increase the price.

 It is possible to travel from Amsterdam to Dublin by a combination of rail and ferry with the journey split into 2 parts.
 The first is to travel from Amsterdam to London by train - taking the Thalys/Intercity trains to Brussels Zuid/Midi and from there travelling on the Eurostar to London St Pancras via the Channel Tunnel.
 This trip can be done in about 5 hours.
 It is recommended to overnight in London before taking the next part of the trip.